ovh/manager/packages/manager-tools/manager-migration-cli/README.md

-# 🛠️ Manager CLI — OVH Manager Monorepo Automation Toolkit
+# 🛠️ Manager Migration CLI — OVH Manager Monorepo Automation Toolkit

-The `@ovh-ux/manager-cli` is a developer productivity tool built to assist in automating repetitive migration, transformation, and verification tasks across µ-applications in the OVH Manager monorepo.
+The `@ovh-ux/manager-migration-cli` is a developer productivity tool built to assist in automating repetitive migration, transformation, and verification tasks across µ-applications in the OVH Manager monorepo.

 ---